Logitech Recognized for Addres - GuruFocus.com

 About Logitech

 Founded in 1981, and headquartered in Lausanne, Switzerland, Logitech International is a Swiss public company listed on the SIX Swiss Exchange (LOGN) and on the Nasdaq Global Select Market (LOGI).
-Find Logitech at www.logitech.com, the company+blog or %40logitech.
+Find Logitech at www.logitech.com, the company blog or @logitech.

 Logitech and other Logitech marks are trademarks or registered trademarks of Logitech Europe S.A. and/or its affiliates in the U.S. and other countries.
 All other trademarks are the property of their respective owners.
 For more information about Logitech and its products, visit the company's website at www.logitech.com